popovicsandras/SeloinJs/README.md

 under implementation

+##### Custom Injection

+You can create your own type of service container injection strategy if you want to.
+For example if you have a software design which uses setter dependency injection instead of constructor injection, you can implement that and use it with Seloin.

+For working examples, see the code of the already implemented [Injectors](https://github.com/popovicsandras/seloin/tree/master/es6/Injectors).

 #### Container initialization with config objects
 Instead of registering your services manually on containers, you can use config objects to wire your application/component.
-In config objects, you can define your factory, function and static services and another configs for child scopes too.
+In config objects, you can define your factory, function and static services and other configs for child scopes too.

 ##### Config objects
 The syntax of config file and config object are the following: